 Video Interview with Writing Out Loud Host, Teresa Miller

 A former Oklahoma public school English teacher, Sheldon Russell retired as a professor emeritus from the University of Central Oklahoma in 2000.
-He published his first novel, Empire, in 1993 with Evans Publications, Inc.
+Before he retired, he had already published his first novel, Empire, in 1993 with Evans Publications, Inc.

 He followed that suspense novel with two historic frontier titles—The Savage Trail (Pinnacle Books, 1993) and Requiem at Dawn (Pinnacle Books, 2000).
 Requiem at Dawn was a finalist for Best Original Paperback in the 2001 Western Writers of America, Inc., Spur Awards competition.